pytorch/serve/examples/large_models/tp_llama/REAME.md

 ### How to use it?

-1- Make sure you have access to llama weights on [HF model hub](https://huggingface.co/meta-llama), there is form you need to fill up and within few mins you will get access.
-ANy model name on the hub **without -hf** is Meta/FAIR weight.
+1- Make sure you have access to Llama2 weights on [HF model hub](https://huggingface.co/meta-llama), there is a form you need to fill up and within few mins you will get access.
+Any Llama2 model name on the hub **without -hf** is Meta/FAIR weight.

-Make sure you you are signed up in HF as well, you will need you API token than can be access from [here](https://huggingface.co/settings/tokens), note to use the same email for accessing the weights as email you signed in to HF.
+Make sure you are signed up in HF as well, you will need your API token than can be accessed from [here](https://huggingface.co/settings/tokens), make sure to use the same email for accessing the weights as email you signed in to HF.

 Once you have the access, in your terminal login to HF